paulxiep/portfolio/README.md

 - (More) Interactive Dashboards: I'll need to find suitable data
 - NLP (fine-tuning): I've tried fine-tuning of BERT model with Kaggle data, but I'm not satisfied with the results.
 In any case it's a simple task so I might be working on self-supervised learning first.
 - NLP (self-supervised learning): This will be a long one, because I'll have to write the whole pipeline from web-scraping and then study some model code to build my own from scratch.
 - Data Engineering: I'll be taking a professional certificate program.
-Should take me ~14 days.
+Should take me ~14 days if full time.
 - Generative AI: I'll be taking introductory course to generative AI to get started.
-Should take me ~7 days.
+Should take me ~7 days if full time.